All Genders Yukon Society

 Victoria Faulkner Women's Centre

-A local non-government, non-profit organization that offers programming, advocacy and support to women throughout the Yukon.
+This local non-government, non-profit organization offers programming, advocacy and support to women throughout the Yukon.
 The Centre is directed by a coordinating collective and is staffed by a program coordinator, a women's advocate, an administration assistant and occasional project staff.

 Whitehorse Aboriginal Women’s Circle

 This non-profit, community-based society provides a platform for all Aboriginal women to voice their concerns and to seek support and guidance from each another.
 The board participates in community events that promote wellness and healing.
 Meetings are held the 1st Thursday of every month.